osmarmora05/old-dotifles/.github/README.md

     cd dotfiles
     cp -r config/* ~/.config/
     ```
-    **Optional** - Now if you want to get the source from the repository
+    **Optional** - Now if you want to get the fonts from the repository

     ```shell
     cd dotfiles